groupon/nlm/README.md

 ### Prerequisites

-1. A Github access token with `repo` scope.
+1. A GitHub access token with `repo` scope.
 This is required for creating version commits, releases, and tagging issues.
-Github has instructions for [creating an access token](https://help.github.com/articles/creating-an-access-token-for-command-line-use/).
+GitHub has instructions for [creating an access token](https://help.github.com/articles/creating-an-access-token-for-command-line-use/).
 1. A valid repository field in your `package.json`.
 E.g. `https://github.mycorp.net/myorg/repo.git` or
 `https://github.com/myorg/repo.git`.
-1. The repository field should point to an existing project on Github.
+1. The repository field should point to an existing project on GitHub.

 ### Install `nlm`